-- Purpose This command changes the current (working) directory on the specified drive, or displays the current directory path if no path is given.
+This command changes the current (working) directory on the specified drive, or displays the current directory path if no path is given.

-- Syntax CHDIR [d:][path]
+CHDIR [d:][path]

-- Alias CD & CWD
+Alias CD & CWD

-- Type Internal
+Type Internal

-- Related MKDIR, RMDIR, PATH
+MKDIR, RMDIR, PATH

-- Remarks Directories (also called subdirectories or folders) are used like file folders to organize your files.
-They also make searching large storage areas (such as hard drives) much faster.
-In a file cabinet it is much quicker to go to a file folder and search through a few documents than a pile of all your documents. computers work the same way.
+Directories (also called subdirectories or folders) are used to organize your files.
+They also make searching large storage areas on hard drives much faster.
+In a file cabinet it is much quicker to go to a file folder and search through a few documents than a pile of all documents.
+Computers work the same way.
 It is much quicker for DOS to go to a subdirectory and search through a few files than it is to search through one long file list.
 CHDIR allows you to move among your directories.